Big Cat Rescue

 South Africa

-You will contribute to the daily care and long-term welfare of rescued lions, tigers and other animals.
-Volunteers assist with a wide range of activities, including preparing food, enrichments, maintaining enclosures, and helping with habitat restoration, all while getting to observe these majestic animals.
+You will support this ethical sanctuary and rescue centre with the daily care and long-term welfare of rescued lions, tigers and other animals.
+Volunteers get involved in preparing food, enrichments, maintaining enclosures, and helping with habitat restoration, all while getting to observe these majestic animals.

-The project is home to a variety of animals including lions, tigers, African wild dogs, hyenas, servals, and rescued donkeys!
-At the sanctuary, lions and tigers live in spacious enclosed habitats designed to replicate their natural environments and give them as much freedom as possible.
-The reserve itself is rich in biodiversity, home to many native wildlife species and plant life.
+The project is home to a variety of rescued animals including lions, tigers, African wild dogs, hyenas, servals, and rescued donkeys!
+The animals have been rescued from a variety of backgrounds including circuses, zoos and war zones.
+At the sanctuary, which nestled in a stunning reserve, lions and tigers live in spacious enclosed habitats designed to replicate their natural environments and give them as much freedom as possible.

-You'll live in a very comfortable volunteer lodge on a beautiful site, a chance to enjoy rural Africa as well as enjoy all the activities that the area has to offer on your days off.
+You'll live in a very comfortable safari style volunteer lodge on a beautiful site, a chance to enjoy beautiful rural Africa as well as enjoy all the activities that the area has to offer on your days off.

 Join the team and help the conservation of endangered lions and tigers as well as many other animals.